Motor Insurance

 Annual Cost of Motor Fuel per 1,000 Miles

 The amount you spend at the pump each year depends on three factors: your annual mileage, the fuel efficiency of your car and the cost of fuel.
-Given average fuel efficiency of 36 mpg for a petrol and 43 mpg for a diesel and recent fuel prices (around 136.6 p/litre for petrol and 143.3 p/litre for diesel in January 2025), the typical petrol car consumes £151 of fuel for every 1,000 miles travelled; the diesel costs £172—that's 12% less for the diesel car!
-A few months ago, the 'diesel discount' had all but evaporated but it is now back.
+Given average fuel efficiency of 36 mpg for a petrol and 43 mpg for a diesel and recent fuel prices (around 148.8 p/litre for petrol and 176.5 p/litre for diesel in April 2026), the typical diesel car consumes £187 of fuel for every 1,000 miles travelled; the petrol costs £188—recently diesel cars cost 10% less to fuel but this benefit has vanished in the current environment.
+Historically, that benefit was why motorists driving long distances every year traditional were drawn to diesel vehicles.

-And an EV is fueled for a fraction of the cost of a petrol or diesel car, despite higher electricity prices.
-In fact, the typical EV is ~50% cheaper to fuel on a regular EPC home tariff; or 87% cheaper to fuel on a special time of use EV tariff.
+And guess what's even cheaper to power?
+Electric vehicles.
+An EV is fueled for a fraction of the cost of a petrol or diesel car, despite higher electricity prices.
+In fact, assuming an EV charging cost per mile of 2.1p/mile at home on a special EV tariff or 8.2p/mile on a regular price cap tariff, EVs are ~56% cheaper to fuel on a regular EPC home tariff; or 89% cheaper to fuel on a special time-of-use EV tariff.

 How Much Does Fuel Cost to Drive 1,000 Miles?